Adrenergic storm

 An adrenergic storm is a sudden and dramatic increase in serum levels of the catecholamines adrenaline and noradrenaline (also known as epinephrine and norepinephrine respectively), with a less significant increase in dopamine transmission.
 It is a life-threatening condition because of extreme tachycardia and hypertension, and is especially dire for those with prior heart problems.
 If treatment is prompt, prognosis is good; typically large amounts of diazepam or other benzodiazepines are administered alongside beta blockers.
-Beta blockers are contraindicated in some patients, so other anti-hypertensive medication such as clonidine may be used.
+Beta blockers are contraindicated in some patients, so other antihypertensive medication such as clonidine may be used.

 Antipsychotics are also used to treat the most severe psychiatric reactions such as psychosis, paranoia or terror, after their use was formerly discouraged because of their potential to prolong the QT interval; however, more recent research performed since 2019 has revealed that this and other severe side effects are rare and their occurrence does not warrant banning antipsychotics from the treatment of adrenergic crises for which they can be extremely useful.

-Adreneric storms are usually caused by overdoses of stimulants, especially cocaine or methamphetamine, or eating foods high in tyramine while taking monoamine oxidase inhibitors.
+Adrenergic storms are usually caused by overdoses of stimulants, especially cocaine or methamphetamine, or eating foods high in tyramine while taking monoamine oxidase inhibitors.
 A subarachnoid hemorrhage can also cause an adrenergic storm.
 A catecholamine storm is part of the normal course of rabies infection, and is responsible for the severe feelings of agitation, terror, and dysautonomia present in the pre-coma stage of the disease.

 Signs and symptoms

-The behavioral symptoms are similar to those of an amphetamine, cocaine or caffeine overdose.
+The behavioral symptoms are similar to those of an amphetamine, cocaine, or caffeine overdose.
 Overstimulation of the central nervous system results in a state of hyperkinetic movement and unpredictable mental status including mania, rage and suicidal behavior; hyperthermia is also prominently present.
 Delirium can also be present but rarely.

 Physical symptoms are more serious and include heart arrhythmias as well as outright heart attack or stroke in people who are at risk of coronary disease.
 Breathing is rapid and shallow while both pulse and blood pressure are dangerously elevated.

 Other complications would include rhabdomyolysis, a breakdown of the voluntary muscles because of the excessive physical movement, causing the components of the muscle, most notably myoglobin, to be released into the bloodstream and then clog the kidneys, causing renal failure.
 In all, rhabdomyolysis is especially common in adrenergic storms caused by the use of stimulant drugs, most notably those of the phenethylamines such as cathinones or amphetamines.